Search Docs…

 To use ChatGPT within Odyssey, you will first need to add your OpenAI API key.
 You can find your API key in your OpenAI account at this link.

 Once you add your API key, drag the GPT node and the language prompt node onto your canvas.
-Odyssey will regularly update the ChatGPT API to support the latest models.
+We currently support up to GPT-4o via the ChatGPT API.

 ChatGPT support in Odyssey